pmp-p/untitled-asteroids-pyray/README.md

 A retro-styled Asteroids game clone where you survive as long as possible avoiding asteroids while collecting powerups to keep you alive and treasure to increase your score.

+## Prequisities

+* Knowledge of Object-Oriented Programming, Inheritance, File Opening, Data Strutures
+* PyRay/RayLib libraries install on your computer (see To Run Below)

 ## Core Gameplay

 This game utilizes a state stack system to manage various game screens, enabling smooth transitions between menus and gameplay.
 The core gameplay loop activates when the game enters the Gameplay state.
 The game involves avoiding randomly spawning asteroids, collecting treasures, and managing resources, with a progressive difficulty system that adapts as the player survives.